Scientific Training in the Kielian Lab

 Dr. Catherine Liu received the 2011 Julius Marmur Graduate Research Award.

-Dr. Claudia Sanchez-San-Martin received the 2010 Dennis Shields Postdoctoral Research Prize.
+Dr. received the 2009 Dennis Shields Postdoctoral Research Prize.

 Dr. Maofu Liao received the 2006 Julius Marmur Graduate Research Award.